-Coral Bay needs little introduction.
-The good news is, that you can bring the dog.
-However, note that there is limited availability for dogs, so make sure you book ahead and let them know to avoid disappointment.
+Coral Bay needs little introduction and how good is it to have some pet-friendly caravan parks in one of WA’s best locations?
+Note though, that there is limited availability for dogs, so make sure you book ahead and let them know to avoid disappointment.

 Retired working sheep station with history dating back to 1889.
 Located about 35km from Exmouth at the entrance of the Cape Range National Park.
 Nice pool and decent facilities, including restaurant and tennis courts.

 Centrally located in Exmouth.
 The park offers lots of good facilities including an outdoor cinema, pool and volleyball.

 Spacious park located close to the town centre and town beach.
 The resort has a tropical style pool that gets the thumbs up and welcomes dog.

 Do you love camping as much as Billie and I do?
 Then you might like our Dog’s Guide to WA.
 Find over 50 dog-friendly campsites along the coast from Albany to Exmouth.